The Early Years…

 Amid a profitable bartending gig off campus, I helped a college buddy print sorority t-shirts in 1995.
 Between design and silks-screen, we’d talk about what Peter Granoff was planning at Virtual Vineyards and Jason and Matthew Olim were doing out of their garage at CDNow.

 It was then I recognized the importance of e-commerce and power of digital marketing.
-That’s what made TshirtNow.com and GearPro.com realities.
+That’s what made TshirtNow and GearPro realities.

 As founders we rolled our own e-commerce software in Perl and HTML running on Unix and BSD Apache.
 We took photos of friends modeling our shirts and scanned wholesale catalogs in a friend’s garage - editing and uploading into the wee hours of the morning on a 28.9Kbps modem.

 When we weren’t adding new products to the site, we were waging guerrilla digital marketing warfare; sending out emails one at a time offering free t-shirts and water bottles in exchange for links and banner ads.
-Soon, thousands of people were shopping daily on our sites.
+Soon, thousands of people were shopping our sites daily.
 We were even invited to speak at the Venture Capital Forum at MIT on the topics of e-commerce and digital marketing.

 Going Corporate Minus the Suit and Tie…